 The concept of ecosystem integrity is difficult to define because of its abstract nature.
 It is even more difficult to assess because of the wide variety of characteristics and processes across multiple spatial scales (i.e., riparian reach, local drainage, and drainage basin) that influence the integrity of riparian ecosystem.
 Consequently no single, direct measure of ecosystem integrity exists.
-This project focused on three of many quantities of interest, or assessment "endpoints," to represent riparian ecosystem integrity (Liebowitz and Hyman 1999).
-They include hydrologic, water quality, and habitat integrity indices.
-The selection of these integrity indices as assessment endpoints followed directly from the mandate in Section 101(a) of the Clean Water Act to "...restore and maintain the chemical, physical, and biological integrity of the Nation's waters".
-The hydrology, water quality, and habitat integrity indices are defined and discussed in greater detail in Section 4.3.
+For this project, three quantities of interest, or assessment "endpoints," were selected to represent riparian ecosystem integrity (Leibowitz and Hyman 1999).
+They include hydrologic, water quality, and habitat integrity.
+The selection of these assessment endpoints follows directly from the mandate in Section 101(a) of the Clean Water Act to "...restore and maintain the chemical, physical, and biological integrity of the Nation's waters".
+The indices used to assess hydrology, water quality, and habitat integrity are defined and discussed in greater detail in Section 4.4.

-3.4 Indicators Used to Assess Hydrologic, Water Quality, and Habitat Integrity
+3.4 Indicators For Assessing Hydrologic, Water Quality, and Habitat Integrity

-Once assessment endpoints have been selected, metrics must be selected to assess the endpoints.
-In this procedure, these metrics are called indicators.
-There are two categories of metrics, direct and indirect.
-"Direct metrics" are a quantitative direct measure of an endpoint.
+In this procedure, indicators are the metrics used to assess the hydrologic, water quality, and habitat integrity of riparian ecosystems.
+Metrics can be divided into two categories, direct and indirect.
+"Direct metrics" are a quantitative direct measure of an assessment endpoint.
 For example, cubic feet per second, is a direct metric that measures the stream discharge endpoint.
-Direct metrics can be identified when the assessment endpoint (i.e., attribute or process) is a narrowly defined and directly measurable.
+Direct metrics can be identified when the assessment endpoint is a narrowly defined and directly measurable.
 Direct metrics cannot be identified for broadly defined, abstract concepts like ecosystem integrity.